Builder68/OpenEarlyMacsRAMexpansion/README.md

 •	Compatible with Macintosh 128K, 512K, and 512KE models (using Apple 128K ROM or ROM-INATOR).

-•	Option to include or exclude onboard RAM bank for 512K/512KE models through a DIP switch (Version 3).
+•	Option to include or exclude onboard RAM bank for 512K/512KE models through a DIP switch (Version 3 only).

 •	Soldered type jumpers to select among various memory configurations (1MB, 2MB, or 4MB).